-Based on the CMS 372 Report data for the most recent year, the average length of stay for this waiver is 322 days.
-Based on this information, it is estimated that average length of stay for waiver participants during the course of the waiver renewal period is approximately 10 months.
+Based on the CMS 372 Report data for SFY 2018, the average length of stay for this waiver is 349 days.

 - c.
 Derivation of Estimates for Each Factor.
 Provide a narrative description for the derivation of the estimates of the following factors. - i.
 Factor D Derivation.
 The estimates of Factor D for each waiver year are located in Item J-2-d.
 The basis and methodology for these estimates is as follows: